La Casita Cultural Center: History

 The concept of La Casita was influenced by José "Chema" Soto's La Casita de Chema, a cultural hub for Puerto Rican and Latino communities in Spanish Harlem and the South Bronx.

-Established in 2011, La Casita's facilities underwent extensive renovations with support from Syracuse University and funding from the Round 2 Restore New York Communities Initiative.
-The renovations were guided by architect Jon Lott of Syracuse University, whose interior design incorporated elements inspired by traditional Spanish architecture.
+Established in 2011 (Note: In June of 2026, University of Northern Colorado renamed their Latino cultural center from the César Chávez Cultural Center to La Casita Cultural Center.), La Casita's facilities underwent extensive renovations with support from Syracuse University and funding from the Round 2 Restore New York Communities Initiative.
+The renovations were guided by architect Jon Lott of Syracuse University, whose interior design drew inspiration from the Rincón Criollo Cultural Center in the Bronx.

 Latino cultural centers at American universities emerged as formal institutions beginning in the 1970s, starting with La Casa/Centro Cultural Latino at Indiana University Bloomington (1973).
-This trend expanded to universities including University of Illinois (La Casa Cultural Latina, 1974), the University of Illinois Chicago (Centro Cultural Latino Rafael Cintrón Ortiz, 1976), Yale University (La Casa Cultural de Julia de Burgos, 1977), and MIT (Latino Cultural Center/Centro Cultural Latino).
+This trend expanded to universities including University of Illinois (La Casa Cultural Latina, 1974), the University of Illinois Chicago (Centro Cultural Latino Rafael Cintrón Ortiz, 1976), Yale University (La Casa Cultural de Julia de Burgos, 1977), and MIT (Latino Cultural Center).